 Non-US spot Bitcoin ETFs

 Spot Bitcoin ETFs were embraced more quickly outside of the United States.
 In 2021, three Canadian Bitcoin ETFs began trading: Purpose Bitcoin ETF (BTCC), CI Galaxy Bitcoin ETF (BTCX), and Evolve Bitcoin ETF (EBIT).
 Canada continued to lead the world in the following two years, with six spot Bitcoin ETFs available for trading in total.
-Markets with similar products by December 2023—as attention on the SEC was beginning to mount in the US—included countries like Germany, Switzerland, Liechtenstein, and Brazil.
+Markets with similar products by November 2024—as attention on the SEC was beginning to mount in the US—included countries like Germany, Switzerland, Liechtenstein, Australia, and Brazil.